 - an allergic reaction

-- a skin inflammation (e.g. eczema or dermatitis)
+- skin inflammation, such as eczema or dermatitis

 - a parasitic infection

-- an inflammatory disorder (e.g. inflammatory bowel disease or celiac disease)
+- an inflammatory disorder, such as inflammatory bowel disease or celiac disease

 - certain cancers